mixer/developer-docs/pages/01.guides/03.core/01.Introduction/doc.md

 To get started with our REST API try out our [tutorial](/guides/core/basictutorial).

+## Authentication

+As a 3rd party Mixer Developer you can use OAuth 2.0 to authenticate with our APIs.
+We follow the [OAuth 2.0 Spec](https://tools.ietf.org/html/rfc6749) as closely as possible.
+So if you're familiar it should be easy to get up and running.

+For more information on Mixer OAuth checkout our [Reference Guide](/reference/oauth).

 ## Rest Reference

 You can find complete listings of Mixer's endpoints and resources [here](/rest/index.html?target=_blank)